marijnh/Eloquent-JavaScript/00_intro.md

 {{index experiment}}

 This is not only boring, it is ineffective.
 New problems often require new solutions.
 The field of programming is young and still developing rapidly, and it is varied enough to have room for wildly different approaches.
-There are many terrible mistakes to make in program design, and you should go ahead and make them so that you understand them.
-A sense of what a good program looks like is developed in practice, not learned from a list of rules.
+There are many terrible mistakes to make in program design, and you should go ahead and make them at least once so that you understand them.
+A sense of what a good program looks like is developed with practice, not learned from a list of rules.

 ## Why language matters